nmfs-ost/noaa-fit-resources/_posts/2020-09-15-object-oriented-r.md

 ---
 title: "Object-oriented programming in R"
-excerpt: "Overview of object-oriented programming systems in R"
+excerpt: "Learn about what object-oriented programming systems are and how they are implemented in R"
 date: 2020-09-15
 toc: true
 categories: